pyvista/pyvista/docs/getting-started/simple.rst

 PyVista provides tools to get started with just about any VTK dataset and wrap that object into an easily accessible data object.
-Whether you are new to the VTK library or a power user, the best place to get started is with PyVista's :func:`pyvista.wrap` and :func:`vtk.read` functions to either wrap a VTK data object in memory or read a VTK or VTK-friendly file format.
+Whether you are new to the VTK library or a power user, the best place to get started is with PyVista's :func:`pyvista.wrap` and :func:`pyvista.read` functions to either wrap a VTK data object in memory or read a VTK or VTK-friendly file format.